exercism/DEPRECATED.help.exercism.io/app/pages/languages/getting-started-with-swift.md

 ### Creating the project in Xcode

-These steps will assume that you are working on the `bob` exercise.
-If you are not, replace `bob` with your exercise name in the steps below.
+These steps will use the `bob` exercise as an example.
+If you are not working on `bob`, replace `bob` with your exercise name in the steps below.

 * Start Xcode create a new project.
 * Select iOS-->Application and then Single View Application and click Next.